San Bernardino California Therapists

 Overview of Mental Health Resources in San Bernardino, California

 San Bernardino is the 17th largest city in California.
 It is a bit of a college town, home to California State University.
 It is situated east of Los Angeles and is about 60 square miles large.
-The city fell on hard financial times a few years ago and had to file bankruptcy.
+The city fell on hard financial times a few years ago and had to file for bankruptcy.

 San Bernardino is an artistic community with museums and the largest amphitheater in the United States.
 It is renowned for its underground water sources.
 It is more of a seasonal climate than many cities in California with hot summers and very cold winters.